nvogel/puppet-ansible/README.md

 ### Ansible side

 On the ansible master host, all you have to do is to use the ansible user.
-By default, there is no password for the ansible user so you have to be root to use this account.
+By default, the ansible user is set with a non valid password so you have to be root to use this account.

 ```bash
 su - ansible